tudorgk/AP-Assignment4/README.md

 				%stop sending
 			end,
 ```
 After that we check if the message is already in the list.
-If it's not, we append the message to the message list and keep the reference as well in a separate list.
+If it's not, we append the message to the message list and keep the reference in a separate list.
 ```erlang
 case lists:member(MessageRef,MessageRefList) of
 				false ->